 Financial assets measured at fair value through income and expenditure comprise cash at bank and in hand.

-Financial assets measured at amortised cost comprise trade debtors, other debtors, accrued income and tax recoverable.
+Financial assets measured at amortised cost comprise trade debtors, other debtors and accrued income.

 Financial liabilities measured at amortised cost comprise trade creditors, other taxation and social security, other creditors and accruals and deferred income.

 24. MEMBERS' LIABILITY